veracity/veracity-documentation/sections/dataworkbench/apiendpoints.md

 To get a list of workspace schemas for a specific workspace, call the https://api.veracity.com/veracity/dw/gateway/api/v1/workspaces/{workspaceId}/schemas endpoint.
 You must provide `{workspaceId}`(string, $UUID).

-Below you can see an example of a successful request (code 200).
+Below you can see an example of a successful response (code 200).

 ```json
 [